rancher/docs/content/rancher/v2.x/en/installation/troubleshooting-ha/404-default-backend/_index.md

 There is a process on the node occupying port 80, this port is needed for the nginx ingress controller to route requests to Rancher.
 You can find the process by running the command: `netstat -plant | grep \:80`.

 Stop/kill the process and redeploy.

+* `unexpected error creating pem file: no valid PEM formatted block found`

+The base64 encoded string configured in the template is not valid.
+Please check if you can decode the configured string using `base64 -D STRING`, this should return the same output as the content of the file you used to generate the string.
+If this is correct, please check if the base64 encoded string is placed directly after the key, without any newlines before, in between or after.
+(For example: `tls.crt: LS01..`)